UselessHumster/python-project-49/README.md

 ---

 ### Games
-To start a game, simply type name of the game _(after instalation of course)_
+To start a game, simply type name of the game _(after installation of course)_

 Brain Games - It's just a greetings